-- 51. CRC Programme Funds are the funds provided by the Department under the Funding Agreement. - 52.
-CRC Programme Funding is available for varying periods of up to ten years for CRCs and up to three years for CRC-Ps. - 53.
-CRCs and CRC-Ps are funded for a single, specified term to undertake the Activities or Project respectively, as specified in the Funding Agreement.
-There will be no additional funding or extension to the term specified in the Funding Agreement. - 54.
-Funding for a CRC or CRC-P may be terminated by the Minister who may act upon a recommendation by Innovation Australia, which may consider: - (a) progress in achieving Milestones; - (b) quality of research and translation; - (c) outcomes of reviews; - (d) noncompliance with Funding Agreement, and - (e) any other relevant information.
+- 49. CRC Program Funds are the funds provided by the Department under the Funding Agreement. - 50.
+CRC Program Funding is available for varying periods of up to ten years for CRCs. - 51.
+CRCs are funded for a single, specified term to undertake the Activities respectively, as specified in the Funding Agreement and subject to clauses 53 and 54.
+There will be no additional funding or extension to the term specified in the Funding Agreement. - 52.
+Funding for a CRC may be terminated by the Minister who may act upon a recommendation by Innovation and Science Australia, which may consider: - (a) progress in achieving Milestones; - (b) quality of research and translation; - (c) outcomes of reviews; - (d) noncompliance with Funding Agreement, and - (e) any other relevant information.

-Use of CRC Programme Funds
+Use of CRC Program Funds